How to Contact Uber for Help: Uber Customer Service

 What types of questions work when calling Uber phone support?

-The best questions for Uber phone support are ones demanding an immediate response.
+The best questions for the Uber support line are ones demanding an immediate response.
 A perfect example is when my app suddenly stopped working.
-I would go online and then it would immediately go offline.
-I tried rebooting, etc, and nothing helped.
-So I called tech support.
+I would go online, and then it would immediately go offline.
+I tried rebooting, etc, and nothing helped, so I called tech support.

-A few minutes later I was talking with a live person who understood my problem.
-She asked me to hold a few minutes and then came back and said this was a problem they were aware of and they were fixing.
+A few minutes later, I talked with a live person who understood my problem.
+She asked me to hold for a few minutes and then came back and said this was a problem they were aware of and were fixing.
 Interestingly enough, the problem fixed itself by the time she came back to me.

 For reference, here is the Uber Customer Service Number: 800-593-7069